Elections Canada - Canada Revenue Agency Consent Initiative - Inspire Democracy

 Register of Future Electors

-• Canadian citizens aged 14 to 17 can check "Yes" on their tax forms to consent to share their name, address and date of birth with Elections Canada and be added to the Register of Future Electors.
+• Canadian citizens aged 14 to 17 can check “Yes” on their tax form to consent to share their name, address and date of birth with Elections Canada.
+They will be added to the Register of Future Electors.

-• Voting is habit forming: Young people who vote in the first election after they turn 18 are likely to become lifelong voters.
+• Voting is habit-forming: People who vote in the first election after they turn 18 are likely to become lifelong voters.

 • The privacy of all information in the Register of Future Electors is protected by the Canada Elections Act and the Privacy Act.
 Elections Canada ensures that the information in the Register of Future Electors is kept secure and used for authorized purposes only.
-Under the Canada Elections Act, future elector information cannot be shared with political parties, members of Parliament or candidates.
+Under the Canada Elections Act, the information of future electors cannot be shared with political parties, members of Parliament or candidates.

 To the top ↑